 The following general suggestions for safe storage of chemicals in the laboratory should be implemented.

 - The quantities of chemicals that are stored within a laboratory should be minimized, as specified by NFPA 45 and OSHA.
-Many authorities recommend that the NFPA guidelines for maximum quantities and sizes of containers should be reduced to one-half or even one-third of the recommended values.

 - Visual inspection of the material and its container should be conducted routinely.
 Indications for disposal include: